 The films span four decades, starting with the 40s and running right through to the 70s, when the Warrens, the paranormal investigators at the heart of the franchise, were at their supernatural hunting peak.

 However, the films weren’t released in chronological order making it a little difficult to work out what connects to who, and who connects to what.
+To make things even more complicated The Conjuring universe expanded out with stories beyond the Warrens creating a Conjuring universe a la MCU.
+There’s The Nun, which is getting a sequel, and three movies for Annabelle, the possessed doll.

 There are a few ways you can watch the films so we’ve broken down the different viewing orders for you.